-Your water is treated in a "treatment train" (a series of processes applied in a sequence) that includes ozonation, sedimentation, filtration, and disinfection.
-Ozonation oxidizes organics and other particles suspended and dissolved in the source water.
-The clear water then moves to the filtration process where the water passes through one of two roughing filters for preliminary filtering, and then on to four large sand filters for additional filtration.
-A small amount of chlorine is then used to kill bacteria and other microorganisms (viruses, cysts, etc.) that may be in the water before water is stored and distributed to homes and businesses in the community.
+Your water is treated in a "treatment train" (a series of processes applied in a sequence) that includes coagulation, flocculation, sedimentation, filtration, and disinfection.
+Coagulation removes dirt and other particles suspended in the source water by adding chemicals (coagulants) to form tiny sticky particles called "floc," which attract the dirt particles.
+Flocculation (the formation of larger flocs from smaller flocs) is achieved using gentle, constant mixing.
+The heavy particles settle naturally out of the water in a sedimentation basin.

+The clear water then moves to the filtration process where the water passes through sand, gravel, charcoal or other filters that remove even smaller particles.
+A small amount of chlorine or other disinfection method is used to kill bacteria and other microorganisms (viruses, cysts, etc.) that may be in the water before water is stored and distributed to homes and businesses in the community.